goessl/ATmega328P/README.md

 ## Usage

-The function of every module start with the module name in caps, followed by an underline and the the function name in camel case formatting.
+The functions of every module start with the module name in all capitals, followed by an underline and then the function name in camel case formatting.
 E.g.
 ```
 UART_transmitBurst()
 ```

-Most modules have an init function that needs to be called for every other functions to work properly.
+Most modules have an init function that needs to be called for every other function to work properly.
 E.g.
 ```
 UART_init()
 ```